cloudmesh-community/fa18-523-60/paper/paper.md

     "count": { "$sum": 1 }}})
 ```

-In *$bucketAuto* boundaries are automatically determined in an
+In the *$bucketAuto* stage, the boundaries are automatically determined in an
-attempt to evenly distribute the documents into the specified number of buckets.
+attempt to evenly distribute documents into a specified number of buckets.
 In the following operation, input documents are grouped into four
 buckets according to the values in the price field [@www.docs.mongodb].